leslyveizaga/gh-demo/README.md

 # gh-demo
-This is a simple repo for clas..
+This is a simple repo for class..

+## Heading two

+testing.